tuna2908/share-yours/README.md

 This [React] app is a DApp for Image NFT Online Gallery using NEAR smart contract assembly as BE The app was initialized with [create-near-app]
+My Demo Session about a year ago can be found at: https://youtu.be/9mifhPYdBJs?list=LL&t=2208

 Tech Stacks
 ==================